raganwald/raganwald.github.com/_posts/2016-07-16-why-are-mixins-considered-harmful.md

 When you have classes depending upon superclasses, you have implicit dependencies and name clashes caused by the lack of encapsulation.
 A subclass has access by default to all of the private properties and methods of its superclass, just as a class has access by default to all of the private properties and methods of its superclass.

-Languages like Java, Ruby, and C++ provide mechanisms for minimizing these dependencies in the form of access controls.
+Languages like Java and C++ provide mechanisms for minimizing these dependencies in the form of access controls.
 A superclass has a way of making certain properties and methods `private`, and such properties and methods are not only walled off from access by the outside world, they are not accessible by subclass code either.

 Such access mechanisms help control dependencies and eliminate some of the name clashes by reducing the "surface area" of implicit dependencies.
 But such languages still have the implicit dependencies problem, and experience has shown that over time, class hierarchies snowball in complexity just as Dan describes mixin architectures as snowballing in complexity.